d-krupke/cpsat-primer/README.md

   integration of older configurations with new software versions, accommodating new parameters without disrupting existing setups.

+One challenge I often face is designing data classes to be as generic as possible so that they can be used with multiple solvers and remain compatible throughout various stages of the optimization process.
+For instance, a graph might be represented as an edge list, an adjacency matrix, or an adjacency list, each with its own pros and cons, complicating the decision of which format is optimal for all stages.
+However, converting between different data class formats is typically straightforward, often requiring only a few lines of code and having a negligible impact compared to the optimization process itself.
+Therefore, I recommend focusing on functionality with your current solver without overcomplicating this aspect.
+There is little harm in having to call a few convert functions because you created separate specialized data classes.

 ### Solver Class

 In many real-world optimization scenarios, problems may require iterative